-A "yes" to any of these circumstances does not necessarily indicate the individual(s) in question poses a threat or is otherwise in need of some assistance.
-Many individuals are interested in these topics, but never pose any threat.
-However, if an individual(s) shows some fascination or fixation on any of these topics and has raised concern in another way, such as expressing an idea to do harm to others or to themselves, recently purchasing a weapon, or showing an attitude of helplessness or despair - the combination of these facts should increase the team's concern about the individual(s) in question.
-Additional questions the threat assessment team will want to answer include:
+A "yes" to any of these circumstances does not necessarily indicate the person in question poses a threat, or is otherwise in need of some assistance.
+Many people are interested in these topics, but never pose any threat.
+However, if a person shows some fascination or fixation on any of these topics and has raised concern in another way; such as expressing an idea to do harm to others or to themselves, recently purchasing a weapon, or showing an attitude of helplessness or despair - the combination of these facts should increase the team's concern about the person in question.